Randomization

 Response options

-Questions that include a list of options will include a randomization setting.
-You can toggle randomization in the settings section of a question.
+Questions with a list of options include a randomization setting in the question's settings panel.

 A question settings panel is showing the randomization setting turned on.